 Animal operations are agriculture operations that raise cows, pigs, chickens, or other livestock as a product, be it from meat or byproducts of the animal, the latter being more problematic as the excess nutrients will lead to eutrophication which can eventually causing hypoxia in the water body.
 In a similar vein, agricultural runoff often caries excess fertilizer which also will cause eutrophication in streams with its cascading effects.
 Within the Catawba River Basin roughly 46 streams are/were impacted by fecal coliform, with 10 being listed on the 303(d) list.
-As this is a non-point source pollutant it is hard to locate the exact source of this runoff, however in much of the watershed there is agricultural zoning that makes it likely for these types of impairments to occur.
+As this is a non-point source pollutant it is hard to locate the exact source of this runoff.
+By general statute, the Town of Granite Falls is restricted in regulating agricultural uses in their ETJ through the bona fide farm exemption.
 Roughly 20% of land use within the basin is agricultural.